Security & Compliance

 Independently Audited Security Controls

-T38Fax is SOC 2 Type I certified.
+T38Fax is SOC 2 certified.
 SOC 2 is an independent audit of a service provider’s security controls conducted by a third-party CPA firm, confirming that our security controls are designed correctly to meet the Trust Services Criteria.
 SOC 2 certification is increasingly a baseline requirement for vendor approval in enterprise and regulated-industry environments.

 Our security posture and certification status are published on our trust page at t38fax-incorporated.trust.site.
 For organizations that require the full SOC 2 report for vendor approval purposes, contact our sales team — we share the report with prospective customers under standard confidentiality terms.